JacquelineCasey/Nom/README.md

     to make numeric conversions free like in C++.
 Other implicit conversions may be added as we get more types.
 Explicit conversions have not been added yet, but plans have been made and the bytecode supports numeric conversions.

+## Successes

+We beat python!
+See the benchmark in `samples/slow/fib_40.nom` - we perform ~14% better than python.
+Caveat - the exact algorithm applied is slightly cherry picked; Nom has nearly no optimization, so I had to write the algorithm very carefully.
+Also, python is approximately the slowest language in common use.

 ## See also